 What is Text Neck?

 Text Neck is an overuse syndrome or a repetitive stress injury to the neck caused by holding your head in a forward and downward position for extended periods of time.
 When holding your head in this position, excessive amounts of tension are created in the deep muscles of your neck and across the shoulders causing both acute and chronic neck pain.
-Chronic headaches have also been linked to this condition.
+Chronic cervicogenic headaches have also been linked to this condition.

 What Exactly Causes Text Neck?

 If left untreated, a 'text neck' can lead to the inflammation of the neck ligaments, nerve irritation and increased curvature in the spine.
+It can also develop an upper thoracic postural deformity known as a "dowagers" hump, which can result in alteration of the bone structure of your vertebrae in this region.

 Signs and Symptoms of Text Neck